 Short Term Behavioural Medication

 These tablets or liquids are given prior to anxious events such as fireworks, thunder, travel and short term changes in environment.

 The effects of medication are variable and really need to be adjusted over time to a level that suits your pet.
 Medications are rarely effective if given when the animal is already frightened and aroused.
 The aim is to medicate at least an hour before the event.

 As with all behaviour problems, modifying the environment to lessen the exposure to the frightening event is very useful.

 Daily medication to stabilise mood and decrease anxiety can be very helpful to allow your pet to learn calmer behaviours.
 This is not an instant fix and often changes can be mild to moderate.

 When long term medication is prescribed it will take 2-3 weeks for your pet to adjust to the medication.
 Some animals are a little off their food, or just not themselves.
 This often balances out at about the third week.

 Their are a number of of long term medications.
 Often a combination of tablets are prescribed and doses are adjusted for the best results.

 Medications are usually given for at least 3 months and many animals are happier and healthier if they stay on the medication long term.
 At Pittwater Animal Hospital any pet on long term medication needs to have a yearly medication review with blood tests.
 Changes in the bloods that happen with age or from disease can effect how medications are processed.
 At medication reviews the dose is adjusted, behaviour discussed and a full health check performed.

 At Pittwater Animal Hospital we have many pets who have had improved behaviour, happiness and general well being after starting long term behavioural medication.
-Most animals to not need these medications, but if your animal does, it can be a valuable tool in helping you and your pet have a more settled and happier life.
+Most animals do not need these medications, but if your animal does, it can be a valuable tool in helping you and your pet have a more settled and happy life.